Mikejonesab12/walkabout/readme.md

 Walkabout is a stochastic process simulation framework.

-It currently includes Brownian Motion and Geometric Brownian Motion simulators.
+It currently includes Brownian Motion, Geometric Brownian Motion, and Merton Jump Diffusion Process simulators.

 In addition, Walkabout provides an easy interface to build your own stochastic process simulation.